-Diabetes as a risk factor: How elevated blood sugar damages the kidneys
+Diabetes as a risk factor: how elevated blood sugar damages the kidneys

 According to the International Diabetes Federation (IDF), 463 million adults (1 in 11) worldwide are living with diabetes.
-One in two adults with diabetes remain undiagnosed.
+One in two adults with diabetes remains undiagnosed.
 Accordingly, 232 million people live with diabetes without knowing it.
 Elevated blood sugar levels do not show any symptoms at first, which makes the disease all the more fatal.
-Those affected die five to ten years earlier on average, usually because the diabetes is diagnosed and treated too late and the kidneys or heart fail.
+Those affected die five to ten years earlier on average, usually because the diabetes is diagnosed and treated too late and the kidneys or heart failure.
 This makes prevention, early detection, and access to appropriate therapies all the more important.

 Keep an eye on blood glucose and blood pressure

 Renal insufficiency, like diabetes and, for that matter, high blood pressure, usually comes quietly.
 At the time of diagnosis, all three diseases have often already caused quite some damage completely unnoticed.
 Who thinks directly of kidney disease when faced with fatigue, swollen legs and eyes, muscle cramps and bone pain, itching skin and loss of appetite?
 Special attention is therefore required!
 “Because if you know your blood sugar and blood pressure and have them under control, you can significantly reduce your risk of kidney dysfunction.
 And anyone who is already diabetic should definitely have their blood and urine tested once a year,” advises Professor Christoph Wanner, Head of Nephrology at the University Hospital of Würzburg in Germany, and President of the ERA.

 Urine and blood tests are important early warning system